-- Inspect the brush springs for pitting, cracks, rusting and burrs. - ★ Replace the spring if necessary. - Inspect the springs for weakened conditions and distortion. - ★ Replace the springs if necessary. - ★ If the brush springs are able to press the brushes firmly into place, they may be considered serviceable.
+- Inspect the springs for weakened conditions and distortion. - ★ Replace the springs if necessary. - ★ If the brush springs are able to press the brushes firmly into place, they may be considered serviceable.
 If they cannot, replace them.

 Armature Inspection

 - Inspect the surface of the commutator [A]. - ★ If it is scratched or dirty, polish it with a piece of very fine emery cloth [B], and clean out the grooves.